-Michi Kobi (1924-2016) was born Michiko Kobinata Okamoto in Sacramento, California on November 2, 1924.
-She was one of over 110,000 Japanese and Japanese Americans incarcerated during World War II in camps established by Executive Order 9066.
-She was 18 years old when she and her mother were sent to Tanforan Assembly Center and then Topaz War Relocation Center in Utah.
-After camp, she moved to New York City to pursue a career in acting, and lived in the city until her death on March 1, 2016.
+Michi Kobi (1924-2016) was born Michiko Kobinata Okamoto in Sacramento, California.
+She was eighteen years old when she and her mother were sent to Tanforan Assembly Center and then Topaz Incarceration Camp in Utah during World War II.
+After camp, she moved to New York City to pursue a career in acting, and lived in the city until her death in 2016.

 The Michi Kobi Papers consist of correspondence, newspaper clippings, and drafts of writing by the collector.
-Correspondence predominantly relates to Kobi’s study of Japanese American history and the incarceration of Japanese Americans, and includes letters to personal friends, scholars, and activists in the Japanese American community.
-The collection also includes several drafts of her memoir about her experience at the Topaz Relocation Center, and drafts of an unpublished novel about Japanese immigrants in early twentieth-century San Francisco.
+The collection also includes several drafts of her memoir about her experience at the Topaz Incarceration Camp, and drafts of an unpublished novel about Japanese immigrants in early twentieth-century San Francisco.
 The papers contain several files of clippings and ephemera related to conferences on Japanese incarceration, and the campaign for Redress between the late 1980s and 2000s.

 To learn more about the contents of the Michi Kobi Papers, located at the Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.